helmfile/helmfile/docs/index.md

       --disable-force-update            do not force helm repos to update when executing "helm repo add" --enable-live-output              Show live output from the Helm binary Stdout/Stderr into Helmfile own Stdout/Stderr.
                                         It only applies for the Helm CLI commands, Stdout/Stderr for Hooks are still displayed only when it's execution finishes.
-  -e, --environment string              specify the environment name. defaults to "default" -f, --file helmfile.yaml              load config from file or directory. defaults to helmfile.yaml or `helmfile.yaml.gotmpl` or `helmfile.d`(means `helmfile.d/*.yaml` or `helmfile.d/*.yaml.gotmpl`) in this preference.
+  -e, --environment string              specify the environment name.
+Overrides "HELMFILE_ENVIRONMENT" OS environment variable when specified. defaults to "default"
+  -f, --file helmfile.yaml              load config from file or directory. defaults to helmfile.yaml or `helmfile.yaml.gotmpl` or `helmfile.d`(means `helmfile.d/*.yaml` or `helmfile.d/*.yaml.gotmpl`) in this preference.
 Specify - to load the config from the standard input.
   -b, --helm-binary string              Path to the helm binary (default "helm") -h, --help                            help for helmfile